oskarhenriksson/generic-steady-state-geometry/README.md

 #  The generic geometry of steady state varieties
-This repository contains files for the manuscript "The generic geometry of steady state varieties"by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero.
+This repository contains files for the manuscript [The generic geometry of steady state varieties](https://arxiv.org/abs/2412.17798) by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero.

 ## File descriptions
 The repository contains the following files: